rus0000/jsinheritance/README.md

 ```
 ![alt Function in Javascript](./images/foo.png "Function in Javascript")

-What we can se here:
+What we can see here:
 * function declaration creates two objects: `foo` itself and `foo.prototype`, even if `foo` does not going to be used as constructor function
 * `foo` inherits from `Function.prototype`
 * `foo.prototype` inherits from `Object.prototype`